frederikgramkortegaard/rust-kaleidoscope/README.md

 Rust implementation of the [Kaleidoscope language](https://llvm.org/docs/tutorial/MyFirstLanguageFrontend/index.html) from the LLVM tutorial.
 This compiler lexes, parses, and generates LLVM IR via [Inkwell](https://github.com/TheDan64/inkwell), then JIT compiles and executes the result.

-The implementation covers the core language features from chapters 1-5 of the tutorial: functions, extern declarations, if/then/else, and for loops.
+The implementation covers the core language features from chapters 1-6 of the tutorial: functions, extern declarations, if/then/else, for loops, and user-defined operators.
 It does not include optimization passes due to Inkwell API differences.

 ## Build